-The proposed required positional accuracy of 50 feet for all pipelines and 5 feet for pipeline segments located within Class 3, Class 4 and high-consequence areas is not consistent with any survey accuracy quality standard or aerial photography standards.
+The proposed required positional accuracy of 50 feet for all pipelines and 5 feet for pipeline segments located within Class 3, Class 4, high-consequence areas, and medium-consequence areas is not consistent with any survey accuracy quality standard or aerial photography standards.
 See Table 1 below.